-KOHO is a prepaid VISA that you use with a companion app for iOS or Android to manage your money.
-You load money onto your KOHO card, and then you can use the card to pay for anything in the same way you’d use a regular VISA card—and yes, it’s accepted everywhere that a normal credit card would be.
+KOHO is a prepaid Mastercard that you use with a companion app for iOS or Android to manage your money.
+You load money onto your KOHO card, and then you can use the card to pay for anything in the same way you’d use a regular Mastercard — and yes, it’s accepted everywhere that a normal credit card would be.

 Who can use KOHO?